 How many Championship teams are in London?

-Joining those two prestigious sides for the 2025/26 campaign are Charlton Athletic, who were promoted out of League One after winning the League One Playoff final.
-They play their football at The Valley, which will likely be electric for the entire season.
+Charlton joined those two prestigious sides for the 2025/26 campaign after earning promotion out of League One by way of winning the League One playoff final.
+They host opponents at The Valley.

-You could also throw Watford into the mix as a Championship London club, but the Hornets are officially located just outside the capital, but the border lines have to be drawn somewhere.
+You could also throw Watford into the mix as a Championship London club, but the Hornets are officially located just outside the capital, and the border lines have to be drawn somewhere.

 How many League One teams are in London?